apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 not return singleton, single-column relations.
 Instead, they may return arbitrary collections.
 For example, the following query is a variant of the prior group-by query examples;
-it retrieves a list of up to two "dislike" messages per user.
+it retrieves an array of up to two "dislike" messages per user.

 ##### Example